servermon/servermon_vagrant/README.rst

 Make sure you got vagrant and virtualbox.
 Vagrant version required is at least 1.5 so you if you are using Debian Wheezy you will have to download the .deb manually.
-Virtualbox version used during development is 4.3, it might be best to stick to that, as I have done zero testing with other versions
+Virtualbox version used during development is 5.1, it might be best to stick to that.
+However 4.3 was the starting point so it might still work

 .. code-block:: bash